 That’s going to be the focus of this article.

-We will cover eight great passive income strategies that are targeted for real estate agents and that utilize the strengths, expertise, and relationships that you already possess.
+We will cover nine great passive income strategies that are targeted for real estate agents and that utilize the strengths, expertise, and relationships that you already possess.

 Let’s get into it!